Stuycs-K/final-project-9-anwars-yamm/WORKLOG.md

 ### date 5/30

 finished board graphical interface, grid displays both active and board and bonuses. new features added: adding to active, moving active to board, constructors and functionality for letter edited.
 Next step, gamifying the turns and board

+### date 5/31

+created turn system, allows each player to take a turn and submit pieces, then asks them to submit and calculates the score